I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iogetlowerdeviceobject.md

 <p>The device object pointed to by <i>DeviceObject</i> is the lowest device object in the driver stack. </p>

 <p>A file system filter driver typically uses <b>IoGetLowerDeviceObject</b> to determine whether it is already attached to the filter driver stack that is chained above a given file system device object.
-First, the filter calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549145">IoGetAttachedDeviceReference</a> to get a pointer to the topmost device object in the stack.
+First, the filter calls <a href="..\ntifs\nf-ntifs-iogetattacheddevicereference.md">IoGetAttachedDeviceReference</a> to get a pointer to the topmost device object in the stack.
 Then it calls <b>IoGetLowerDeviceObject</b> repeatedly to walk the driver stack, checking each device object to see whether the object belongs to the filter driver. </p>

 <p><b>IoGetLowerDeviceObject</b> increments the reference count on the next-lower-level device object.
-Thus every successful call to <b>IoGetLowerDeviceObject</b> must be matched by a subsequent call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>. </p>

-<p>Given a pointer to a device object in a file system or device driver stack, <b>IoGetLowerDeviceObject</b> returns a pointer to the next-lower-level device object on the stack.</p>

-<p><b>IoGetLowerDeviceObject</b> returns <b>NULL</b> if: </p>

-<p>The next-lower-level driver is not loaded. </p>

-<p>The next-lower-level driver is currently being unloaded, removed, or deleted. </p>

-<p>The device object pointed to by <i>DeviceObject</i> is the lowest device object in the driver stack. </p>

-<p>A file system filter driver typically uses <b>IoGetLowerDeviceObject</b> to determine whether it is already attached to the filter driver stack that is chained above a given file system device object.
-First, the filter calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549145">IoGetAttachedDeviceReference</a> to get a pointer to the topmost device object in the stack.
-Then it calls <b>IoGetLowerDeviceObject</b> repeatedly to walk the driver stack, checking each device object to see whether the object belongs to the filter driver. </p>

-<p><b>IoGetLowerDeviceObject</b> increments the reference count on the next-lower-level device object.
-Thus every successful call to <b>IoGetLowerDeviceObject</b> must be matched by a subsequent call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>. </p>
+Thus every successful call to <b>IoGetLowerDeviceObject</b> must be matched by a subsequent call <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a>. </p>

 ## -requirements
 <table>